How It Works

 The graduate program in Music Therapy is designed especially for persons who, because of work, family or other commitments, cannot pursue a graduate degree in the traditional way.
 At the beginning of each semester, students come to campus for a four-day residency.
 During each residency, students are engaged in collaborative learning and community building with faculty and fellow students.

-Preparative and follow-up work which surround these residencies allow coursework to be completed at home with assistance from faculty.
+Preparative and follow-up work which surround these residencies allow coursework to be completed at home through online classes with assistance from faculty.

 Students also come to campus for two summer intensive residencies during the program.
 Each summer residency is five to six days in length.